 Exposure on a scale

-Following a hierarchy of concerns, the child can then enter a phase of graded exposure in which they begin to face their anxieties, if gradually.
+After the hierarchy of fears, the child can then enter a phase of graded exposure where they start to face their fears, bit by bit.

-The child learns what they are capable of handling without resorting to avoiding particular events or circumstances or depending on bad practices by progressively and gradually exposing them to a larger degree of anxiety (in line with a plan they have cooperated on).
+The child learns what they can handle without avoiding certain events or circumstances or using bad habits by gradually and bit by bit exposing them to more anxiety (according to a plan they have agreed to).

-Conversely, the child must have a clear awareness of the rationale behind the operation and the reasons behind the requirement of facing their apprehension.
-The therapist will help the child grasp the following:
+But the child must have a clear understanding of the why behind the process and the reason for facing their fear.
+The therapist will help the child understand:

-• The idea is that they can take their worries with them rather than allowing worry to prevent them from doing things that they want to achieve with their lives.
+- The idea is they can take their worries with them rather than let worry stop them from doing things they want to do in their life.

 Response prevention

-Young people experiencing obsessive-compulsive disorder (OCD) often engage in safety behaviors — repetitive and compulsive habits to prevent bad things from happening (Stallard, 2021).
+Teenagers with obsessive-compulsive disorder (OCD) often use safety behaviours — repetitive and compulsive habits to prevent bad things from happening (Stallard, 2021).

-These might include excessive cleaning (of oneself or objects), endless checking (faucets are off, doors are locked), or counting (performing actions a set number of times).
+These might include excessive cleaning (of themselves or objects), endless checking (faucets are off, doors are locked), or counting (performing actions a certain number of times).

-Such behaviors can bring temporary relief from anxiety but do not last.
+These behaviours give temporary relief from anxiety but don’t last.

-The goal of response prevention is to face the fear without engaging in safety behavior.
+The goal of response prevention is to face the fear without doing the safety behaviour.

-The nature of the intervention depends on the fear experienced by the child.
-Examples for a child with OCD might involve the following (Stallard, 2021):
+The type of intervention depends on the fear the child has.
+Examples for a child with OCD might be:

-If they have a fear of a particular situation, such a running faucet generating a flood, it is advised that they leave the faucet running until they have dried their hands.
+If they have a fear of a certain situation, say a running faucet causing a flood, tell them to leave the faucet running until they have dried their hands.

-Again, the youngster needs to have a crystal clear explanation of the rationale for the approach and why it is beneficial.
+Again, the child needs to have a clear understanding of the why behind the approach and why it’s good.

-By way of illustration, you may explain to them that although doing their routines over and over again could make them feel better in the short term, they can get the knowledge that they do not require it when they become aware of their anxious thoughts.
+For example, you might explain to them that although doing their routines over and over again might give them short term relief, they can get the knowledge they don’t need it when they become aware of their worries.